UnclePhilepe/AutofisherMC/README.md

 The logs are saved to `fishing_log.txt` in the same directory as the script.

 ## Shutdown
-To stop the script , press `CTRL+C` in the terminalor `CTRL+SHIFT+S` in-game.
+To stop the script , press `CTRL+C` in the terminal or `CTRL+SHIFT+S` in-game.
 The script will stop capturing, save the log file, and exit cleanly.

 ## Known Issues
 Bobber Detection Fails: If the bobber is not detected consistently, you may need to adjust the BOBBER_SEARCH_AREA or the HSV color range.